conoro/conoro.github.io/_harp/motorola-s10-hd-are-brilliant-bluetooth-running-headphones/index.md

 #"Motorola S10-HD are brilliant Bluetooth running headphones"

-The lovely people in <a href="http://www.mobilefun.co.uk">Mobile Fun</a> in the UK, home of a bajillion mobile and <a href="http://www.mobilefun.co.uk/cat/iPad-Accessories.htm">iPad accessories</a>,contacted me recently.
+The lovely people in Mobile Fun in the UK, home of a bajillion mobile and iPad accessories,contacted me recently.
 I'm a long-time customer of theirs and I'm a huge fan.
 Their Dash Genie in-car phone holder is a wonderful thing that just works.

 They asked if I wanted to review anything on their site and I cheekily requested a pair of Motorola S10-HD headphones.
 They shot a pair over to me for free immediately.